bkoprucu/berk/_posts/2025-05-24-Cat-sitting-short.md

 {%- include image.html url="/assets/images/posts/cat-sitting/food_boxes.webp" width="450px" -%}

-Kucuk hasn't eaten much wet food, so I give her more dry food than Pamuk:
+Kucuk doesn't eat as much wet food, therefore I give her more dry food:

 {%- include image.html url="/assets/images/posts/cat-sitting/dry_food_distribution.webp" description="Dry food distribution.
 Kücük ~70%, Pamuk ~30%" -%}

 ### Water

-They've two white Ikea water bowls.
+Two white Ikea water bowls, one in the main room, beneath the chair, other in the bedroom. <br>

 They're picky about their water.
-I let the tap run until it flows cold, before rinsing / refilling their bowls.
+I let the tap run until its cold, before rinsing / refilling their bowls.

 <br>

-**If you're going to visit only once a day, they'll need more dry food.**

 **You may leave the apartment without waiting for them to finish their dry food.**